mergemaven11/Mega_projects_challenge/README.md

 Some details:

-* I will use Python to solve these.
+* I will attempt this challenge using Multiple languages.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.